ViridianCloud/chrome/README.md

 # Licensing

-If you want to use browserless to build commercial sites, applications, or in a continuous-integration system that's closed-source then you'll need to purchase a commercial license.
-This allows you to keep your software proprietary whilst still using browserless.
-[You can purchase a commercial license here](https://www.browserless.io/sign-up?type=commercial).
-A commercial license grants you:

-- Priority support on issues and features.
-- On-premise running as well as running on public cloud providers for commercial/CI purposes for proprietary systems.
-- Ability to modify the source (forking) for your own purposes.

-Not only does it grant you a license to run such a critical piece of infrastructure, but you are also supporting further innovation in this space and our ability to contribute to it!

-If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use browserless under the terms of the GPLv3.
+License compatible with the GNU GPL license v3, you may use headless-chrome under the terms of the GPLv3.
 You can read more about this license [here](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).